The Silent Thief of Sight: Understanding Glaucoma

 By the time vision problems develop, irreversible damage may already have occurred.

 A less common form of glaucoma, acute glaucoma, is marked by sudden, severe pain in and around the eye.
-Vision is sharply decreased, and, in many cases, nausea and vomiting is experienced.
+Vision is sharply decreased, and, in many cases, nausea and vomiting are experienced.
 Emergency treatment (usually laser or traditional surgery) is required to alleviate the pressure and prevent further damage.

 In addition to these two forms of the condition, glaucoma can also occur as a result of inflammation of, or injury to the eye.
 In rare instances, infants are born with the condition.